bryanjknight/groceryspend.io/web-www/content/about/_index.md

 ---
-title: "About Us"
+title: "About"
 description: ""
 featured_image: '/images/hero/produce.jpg'
 ---

 {{% left %}}
-Hello world

 ## About Bryan
 Bryan Knight is a software engineer, manager, and technologist from Boston.
+He formerly worked at Palantir, athenahealth, Haven Healthcare, and Calibrate Health.

 {{% /left %}}